Jan S. Suchodolski, MedVet, DrVetMed, PhD, AGAF, DACVM

 Using high throughput pyrosequencing of the 16S rRNA gene,

-metagenomic, and metabolomic approaches, we are characterizing the
+metagenomic, and metabolomics approaches, we are characterizing the

 gastrointestinal microbiome, metagenome, and metabolom of several